Getting Around Marrakech

 Marrakech has various means of transport, although the only way you can visit the medina, is by foot.

 The only way to get around the medina in Marrakech is by walking.
-Some of the historic centre’s streets are so narrow that only motorbikes and bicycles can get access this part of town.
-Keep a watch out for the bikes and scooters, otherwise you could get run over as they drive at great speed.
+Some of the historic centre’s streets are so narrow that only motorbikes and bicycles can access this part of town.
+Keep a watch out for the bikes and scooters, you could get run over as they drive fast.

-Orienting yourself can be a little tricky since there are no detailed maps of the medina.
-If you do own a map you’ll see that the street names are different from the nameplates, thus it can sometimes be even more confusing.
+Finding your way around can be a little tricky since there are no detailed maps of the medina.
+If you do own a map, you’ll see that the street names are different from the nameplates, thus it can sometimes be even more confusing.

-The only efficient way of finding your way is by asking the person in charge in your riad before leaving the hotel or on the streets and hope for the best.
+The only efficient way of finding your way is by asking the person in charge at your riad before leaving the hotel or on the streets, and hoping for the best.
 If you ask someone in the medina for directions, it is customary for them to accompany you and then ask for a tip, which they will most likely say is not enough.

-The local buses in Marrakech are very old and are usually packed with people, so most likely you’ll prefer to take a taxi or go by foot.
+The local buses in Marrakech are very old and are usually packed with people, so most likely you’ll prefer to take a taxi or go on foot.

 Taxis

-One of the most traditional ways of getting around the city is by a horse-drawn carriage and is a must at least once during your stay.
+One of the most traditional ways of getting around the city is by a horse-drawn carriage, which is a must at least once during your stay.